creatorSonny/smeac/README.md

 ### Execution
 The project plan from start to finish.
 1. Agile, waterfall, or hybrid?
-2. Define responsible parties: Executive Sponsor, Leader, Technical Subject Matter Experts.
+2. Define responsible parties: Organation or Group within the company, Executive Sponsor, Leader, Technical Subject Matter Experts.

 ### Administration and Logistics
 Beans, bullets, band-aids, and bad-guys.